LaceyBaughman/LaceyBaughman/README.md

 Hello, world! 👋

 I'm ✨ Lacey ✨ and I’m learning about full-stack software development.
 I’ve become a jack of all trades in my search for the shoe that fits.
-I have a background in lean manufacturing, mechanical design (ProCad, AutoCad, Solidworks), bookkeeping (heavy on personal businesses and non-profits) using Quickbooks and Peoplesoft and federal tax reporting (personal, llc's, estate, 1099, small-business), and I’ve dabbled in stage acting.
+I have a background in lean manufacturing, mechanical design (ProCad, AutoCad, Solidworks), bookkeeping (heavy on personal businesses and non-profits) using Quickbooks and Peoplesoft and Federal Tax reporting (personal, llc's, estate, 1099, small-business), and I’ve dabbled in stage acting.
 Basically, I’ve seen some things and talked to some people.
 I love software development because it satisfies my desire to build and maintain while also giving me endless opportunities to be creative.

-🔭 I’m currently working on: completing my certification javascript, and AWS.
+🔭 I’m currently working on: completing my certification in javascript, and AWS.

 🌱 I’m currently learning: how to build a full stack app using Vue, Node, and Mongodb.
 Also looking into digital art classes: if you know of a good one, email me!